Filic03/RNAseq_Pipeline/README.md

 SRR8518360,tumor,54,cDNA
 ```

-Then, have ready your samplesheet, fastq, genome and gtf files paths.
+Once the samplesheet has been created, make sure you have ready the samplesheet, FASTQ files, genome, and GTF files paths.

 Now you should be ready to run the pipeline.
 >[!NOTE]